Grounding Functional Similarity by Invariance-Aware Model Stitching: Model Stitching

-\textbf{Task loss matching (TLM) \footnote{\citet{csiszarik2021similarity} use the term TLM interchangeably to refer to both TLM and SLM, and argue that these two settings lead to highly correlated results.
-However, in our work, we find that TLM and SLM can behave differently under certain key stitching settings, and therefore, we distinguish between them.}:} Under the TLM \cite{bansal2021revisiting, csiszarik2021similarity}, \( T_\theta \) is found as:
+The optimization objectives previously explored in the literature are the hard label matching (HLM) \citep{bansal2021revisiting, csiszarik2021similarity}, the soft label matching (SLM) \citep{csiszarik2021similarity} \footnote{\citet{csiszarik2021similarity} used the task loss matching term to refer to both HLM and SLM interchangeably and argued that these two formulations yield highly correlated results.
+However, we find that HLM and SLM can behave differently under both standard and, in particular, invariance-aware model stitching, therefore, we distinguish between them.} and the direct matching (DM) \citep{csiszarik2021similarity, lahner2024direct, balogh2025not} defined as:

-For example, in the classification setting we considered, both $L_\text{SLM}$ and $L_\text{TLM}$ are the cross-entropy losses between the output of the stitched model and the soft labels (from the end model) and the ground-truth (hard) labels, respectively.

-\textbf{Direct matching (DM):} Under the DM, the objective for the $T_\theta$ is task-agnostic and is defined as:

-As discussed in \cite{csiszarik2021similarity}, under DM, there exists a closed-form solution for $T_\theta$, making it well-suited for initialization prior to further fine-tuning under SLM or TLM.
-Moreover, model stitching, under DM, has recently been advocated as a more reliable alternative to TLM \cite{balogh2025not}, in light of the seemingly counterintuitive behavior related to the directionality of functional similarity in model stitching.